autotwin/figio/book/cross_correlation/README.md

   * Construct a global time interval $[T_a, T_b]$.
   * Choose a global time step, $\Delta T$, to be the minimum of the reference time step and the subject time step.
 * Correlation:
   * Keep the reference signal stationary.
-Move the subject signal along the $t$ axis until the last data point of the subject signal is multiplied with the first data point of the reference signal.
+Move the subject signal along the $t$-axis until the last data point of the subject signal is multiplied by the first data point of the reference signal.
-  * Then, slide the subject signal to the right on the $t$ axis by $\Delta T$, calculating the inner product of the two signals for each $\Delta T$ in $[T_a, T_b]$.
+  * Then, slide the subject signal to the right on the $t$-axis by $\Delta T$, calculating the inner product of the two signals for each $\Delta T$ in $[T_a, T_b]$.
-  * Find the largest value of the foregoing inner products, and then for that $\Delta T$ step, move the subject curve to align with the reference curve.
-This will represent the highest correlation between the reference and the signal.
+  * Find the largest value of the foregoing inner products.
+Then for that $\Delta T$ step, move the subject curve to align with the reference curve.
+This will represent the highest correlation between the reference and the subject signal.

 The `figio` implementation is based on the formulations contained in Terpsma *et al.*[^Terpsma_2020], Sections E.2 and E.3 (pages 110 to 121).